eduardovichmsc/eduardovichmsc/README.md

-- 👋 Hi, I’m @eduardovichmsc
+- 👋 hi. it's me, darzhan
-- 👀 I’m interested in Frontend Developing using React Framework
+- 👀 frontend dev / react
-- 🌱 I’m currently learning React, React Native
+- 🌱 typescript
-- 📫 How to reach me: eduardovdarzhan@gmail.com
+- 📫 eduardovdarzhan@gmail.com

 <!---
 eduardovichmsc/eduardovichmsc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.